parkgayoung/racisminarchy/README.md

 This repository contains the data and code for our paper.
 Our pre-print is online here:

-> Park, G., L-Y Wang, B. Marwick, (2020) *How do archaeologists write
+> G. Park, L-Y. Wang, B. Marwick, (2020) *How do archaeologists write
 > about race?
 Computational text analysis of 41 years of Society of
 > American Archaeology Annual Meeting Abstracts*. , Accessed 21 Jun
 > 2021.
 Online at <https://doi.org/10.31219/osf.io/zm73f>